redpony/cmu-mt-11731/hw0.md

  * Fork the course [master git repository](https://github.com/clab/sp2013.11-731).
 You can use the web interface to do this:
 ![Fork]({{site.baseurl}}/img/fork.png)

- * Post the URL of your forked course repository to [Piazza](https://piazza.com/cmu/spring2013/11731/home) (it should be something like `git://github.com/username/sp2013.11-731.git`)

  * Check out the git repository you forked on the machine where you will do your coding assignments (you can use a shared machine, desktop, or laptop).

 ## Software dependencies